|Amnesia and Reincarnation|

 1.2.2.
 Psychological factors

-Within psychological factors we can distinguish between functional causes of amnesia which would be the result of external pressure from the present environment and such that would be the outcome of inner psychological processes stemming from the previous life itself.
+Within psychological factors we can distinguish between internal psychological causes of amnesia which would be the result of external pressure from the present environment and such that would be the outcome of inner psychological processes stemming from the previous life itself.
 External pressure would always involve an environment hostile to children recovering memories of their previous lives.
 Through some kind of natural "aversion therapy" children would learn from their parents that it is nonsensical, dangerous or even evil to be talking about their previous life.
 They might internalize this negative attitude and thereby repress their memories.
 If this is indeed an important factor, we would expect that many children prematurely lose their memories in countries and (sub)cultures which are opposed to the idea of reincarnation or at least to remembering past existences.
 This is a theory which can only be tested on a large scale by carrying out extensive research in Western countries.
 The prediction would be that we would find many cases in the West wherein there would indeed be some memory, but not enough to make verification possible.
 Also, we should expect - starting from this model - that in circles in the West in which reincarnation has become a more respectable concept we would find relatively more verifiable cases of memories of a previous life.
 Naturally, it would already seem that this factor is present and must play an important part.

 Internal psychological factors would include the absence of strong motives to remember the previous life.
 The hypothesis that such factors would play a role in amnesia, would predict that people with for instance (in several respects) strong personalities and people with special reasons to remember their past (such as traumas) would be overrepresented within the population of subjects who remember previous lives.
 That this is indeed the case, is indicated among other things by the relatively high occurence of memories of a life ended by a violent death, which could be seen as traumatic (Stevenson, 1987).
 Other factors, such as personality types, have also been studied in this respect by Dr. Ian Stevenson (1987, pages 210- 217).